Postpartum Hemorrhage

 - Weakness or feeling like you are going to faint

 If you think that you are experiencing PPH, contact your doctor or call 911 immediately.
-This condition causes a severe decrease in blood pressure which can send your body into shock – when your organs are not receiving enough blood – and can even result in death if it is not treated.
+This condition causes a severe decrease in blood pressure which can send your body into shock—when your organs are not receiving enough blood, and can even

 Schedule Your Appointment

-Throughout your pregnancy and after delivering your baby it is important that you continue with regular checkups to evaluate your physical health.
-Listen to your body and if you are experiencing anything abnormal let your doctor know.
-Complications such as PPH can be treated, so reach out to Rock Hill GYN & OB in Rock Hill and Fort Mill, SC, to receive that first-class care you deserve.
+Throughout your pregnancy and after delivering your baby, it is vital that you continue with regular checkups to evaluate your physical health.
+Listen to your body and let your doctor know if you are experiencing anything abnormal.
+Complications such